ewilliamson22/Calendar-Project/index.md

 --------------

 Lastly, I looked at my sleep versus work done that day.
-I created a line graph graphing how many hours of sleep and work I had that day to visualize this.
+I created a line graph showing how many hours of sleep and work I had that day to visualize this.
 Overall, there wasn’t much of a connection.
 When I had the most sleep (9 hours) on Monday, I worked for 4.6 hours while on Tuesday I had 7 hours of sleep and worked for 6 hours.
 However, this